 Lars Goransson is responsible for IDC's Canadian operation as Managing Director.
-IDC Canada's product and services offerings provide the Canadian IT community with market based research across the value continuum of budgeting & planning, marketing awareness and lead generation, and measurement and performance management.
+IDC Canada's product and services offerings provide the Canadian IT community with market intelligence and market based research across the value continuum of budgeting & planning, marketing awareness and lead generation, and measurement and performance management.

 Prior to his role as Managing Director, Lars has held a number of senior analyst and management roles since joining IDC in 1996, most recently as General Manager & Group VP.
-Prior to managing the Custom Solutions Group, Lars managed IDC Canada's Services Research Group.
+Previously, Lars managed IDC Canada’s Custom Solutions Group providing proprietary advisory services to Canadian clients.
+Lars started his career with IDC in the IT outsourcing space and successfully built a very a large IT Services Research Group in Canada.

 Mr. Goransson is a graduate of the School of Business, Economics and Law at the University of Gothenburg in Sweden.
-Lars is also a board member at the Canadian Channel Chiefs Council (C4) and chairs the Research Committee.
+Lars is a board member at the Information Technology Association of Canada (ITAC).
+He is also a board member at the Canadian Channel Chiefs Council (C4) and chairs the Research Committee.
 He is a certified Project Management Professional (PMP) and a member of the Canadian Association of Management Consultants (CAMC).

 Areas of Expertise (6)